patoui/user-crud-api/README.md

 php artisan migrate && php artisan db:seed
 ```

+*MySQL ONLY.
+SQLite will not work for this command*
 Alternatively you can run the command below which run execute the SQL file provided

 ```bash